aitormagan/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ## Hyperparameter Tuning

-The model wich was used for this project was ResNet18 as is the one which is prepared to deal with image identification.
+The model which was used for this project was ResNet18 as is the one which is prepared to deal with image identification.

 Here is the list of hyperparameters which have been tuned.
 They have been chosen according to the instructions given throughout the course and AWS recommendations: